-Thank you for joining us today, Sherry.
+Thank you for joining us today, Annette.
 Can you please start off by telling us a bit about yourself?

 When did you first get bit by the writing bug?